Extracting document content¶

 sudo -i "/home/dataiku/dataiku-dss-VERSION/scripts/install/install-deps.sh" -with-libreoffice

-Text extraction on DOCX/PDF/PPTX requires to install and enable a dedicated code environment (see Code environments):
+Text extraction on DOCX/PDF/PPTX (with both engines) requires to install and enable a dedicated code environment (see Code environments):

 In Administration > Code envs > Internal envs setup, in the Document extraction code environment section, select a Python version from the list and click Create code environment.